XP and Advancement

 The Two-Thirds Rule

 The primary such limit is that at most two-thirds of your XP expenditure should go towards things that are supernatural powers (if you have some!), or are directly related to them.
-That includes raising Disciplines, blood magic Paths, or Rituals (for vampires); buying Gifts and Rites (for shifters); raising Arete and Spheres (for mages); or buying Arts and Realms (for changelings).
+That includes raising Disciplines, blood magic Paths, or Rituals (for vampires); buying Gifts, Rites, Rage or Gnosis (for shifters); raising Arete and Spheres (for mages); or buying Arts, Realms, or Glamour (for changelings).

-The Two-Thirds Rule is not an absolutely hard and fast limit; staff are not going to reject an XP spend request solely because it would leave your character with 70% of their XP in supernatural things, especially not if you’re below 66% before submitting it.
+The Two-Thirds Rule is not an absolutely hard and fast limit; staff are not going to reject an XP spend request solely because it would leave your character with 70% of their XP in supernatural things, especially if you’re below 66% before submitting it.
+Particularly early in the game, it can be difficult not to go over the limit.
 If you’re significantly above the line, however, or if you’ve been above the line for some time, we expect that you will focus your next few spends on mundane things.

 Our Expectations